dipak-01/dipak-01/README.md

 - 👋 Hi, I’m @dipak-01
 - 👀 I’m interested in ...CODING
-- 🌱 I’m currently learning ...C
+- 🌱 I’m currently learning ...JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...ig-deepak.kurkute